Posts

 Image

 What is an aneurysm?
 An aneurysm is a ballooning or bulging in a blood vessel.
-Aneurysms may occur in the brain or the abdomen (the aorta).
+Aneurysms may occur in the brain or the abdomen (the aorta) .
 They may or may not rupture.
 Symptoms vary depending on the location and severity.
 How is an aneurysm diagnosed?
 A CT scan is used to confirm the diagnosis of an aneurysm.
 Ultrasound or MRI are also used to confirm the diagnosis.
 What types of treatment are available for aneurysms ?
 Treatment of an aneurysm: Microvascular clipping of an aneurysm is generally done as a surgical procedure under anesthesia.
 A small clip is put in place to block the flow of blood through the aneurysm.
 Learn more: Abdominal Aortic Aneurysm Endovascular embolization is a less invasive form of treatment for an aneurysm before it ruptures.
 Platinum coils are threaded through a catheter in the groin, and the aneurysm is filled with these coils until the flow of blood is stopped.
-This may be done in the X-Ray department under fluoroscopy.
-If the ane
+This may be done in the X-Ray department under ...

 HOW MIGHT STRESS AFFECT THE BODY?